qiskit-community/qiskit-nature/docs/index.rst

 Overview
 ==============

-**Qiskit Nature** is an open-source framework that supports problems including ground state energy computations, excited states and dipole moments of molecule, both open and closed-shell.
+**Qiskit Nature** is an open-source framework which supports solving natural science problems using quantum computing algorithms.
+This includes finding ground and excited states of electronic and vibrational structure problems, measuring the dipole moments of molecular systems, solving the Ising and Fermi-Hubbard models on lattices, and much more.

 The code comprises chemistry drivers, which when provided with a molecular configuration will return one and two-body integrals as well as other data that is efficiently